selincece/battery-soc-prediction/acd-aidev/README.md

 - HIL model training requires sufficient data (at least one cycle)
 - Anomaly detection threshold values can be adjusted for statistical methods

-## 🤝 Contributing

-The project is under active development.
-Suggestions and contributions are welcome.